The Roman Finds Group Constitution

 - The delivery of the objectives, benefits of membership, financial (income and expenditure) and organisational management of the RFG are vested in the Committee.

 - The income of the RFG shall be applied solely towards the promotion of RFG objectives.

 - RFG Committee

-- The ‘Officers’ of the Committee shall consist of: Chairman, Treasurer, Membership Secretary, Minutes Secretary, Communications Secretary, Meetings Co-ordinator, Editor and Datasheet co-ordinator and Zoom Seminar Co-ordinator, plus up to four other members who should include a national museums and a university representative (if these are not already covered by officer appointments).
+- The ‘Officers’ of the Committee shall consist of: Chairman, Treasurer, Membership Secretary, Minutes Secretary, Communications Secretary, Meetings Co-ordinator, Editor and Assistant Editor, Datasheet co-ordinator and Zoom Seminar Co-ordinator, plus up to three other members who should include a national museums and a university representative (if these are not already covered by officer appointments).
 In addition the committee may co-opt up to two further members, who may then be elected.
 The committee may nominate a vice-chair from amongst their number.

 - Officers and committee members will be elected at the AGM, and will serve for a period of three years.
 Election for one further term to the same role will be permitted.
 Co-opted members will serve for a maximum of one year only.
 The date of tenure will be assumed as from the AGM in the year that election/co-option begins.

 - The Committee shall meet at least twice a year.